Breeding, Reproductive Health Advice

 Nothing in this world is more important than improving the life of one of God’s creatures.
 Some of you may not realize that is what you are doing, but when you manage females, we avoid issues and have happier, more reproductive moms!

-When selecting your females, it is important to know that reproduction ease and litter size go hand in hand.
-We did not set out to get more babies.
+When selecting your female dogs for breeding, it is important to know that reproduction ease and litter size go hand in hand.
+We did not set out to get more puppies.
 We selected away from C-Sections, and even litter numbers were the result.
-The mom that has one or two babies has too much nutrition for them and too much room for the babies.
-Babies help start labor with stress hormones that trigger mom's labor.
+The female dog that has one or two puppies has too much nutrition for them and too much room for the pups.
+Puppies help start labor with stress hormones that trigger her labor.
 If you are the only baby in the uterine horn, you have little stress and little reason to hurry up birth.

 We selected away from C-Sections and soon realized we were also selecting for even litter sizes as those were the moms that had less issues.
 The goal is to have reproductively healthy dogs or cats.
 If that means larger litters then that’s fine, but the main focus is on easing mom’s job at birth.
 The small-litter females went into labor two days later than the average litters, and the babies were larger with small litters, therefore more C-Sections.
 This is understandable, as two days is a long time when you double your size weekly.